abelmilanes/update_openclip/README.md

 Python utility to append new version to Autodesk  OpenClip files

-Suports Image sequences or movie files.
+Suports image sequences and movie files.

 ## Requirments